How to Bottle Feed Baby Goats

 *The use of Calf Pro diluted in milk decreases Coccidia*

 Feeding Baby Goats 5 to 8 Weeks

 Feeding baby goats at 5 to 8 weeks to 2 times per day morning and evening.
 Goats will likely be drinking 16-20 oz.
-At this point, Free Choice Grain, Alfalfa, Mineral & Water will supplement their diet outside of the milk.
+At this point, Grass hay, Mineral & Water will supplement their diet outside of the milk.

 Feeding Baby Goats 9 to 12 Weeks